jn7163/FDM-localization/README.md

 # FDM-localization

+Kindly help us improve Free Download Manager :)
-This repository contains .po files for [FDM 5.x](http://www.freedownloadmanager.org/download.htm) localization

-To edit files, you will need the [Poedit](https://poedit.net/download) program (recommended for ordinary users) or code editor software (not recommended but as a choice for high-level users).
+This repository contains .po files for [FDM 5.x](http://www.freedownloadmanager.org/download.htm) localization.
+To edit files, you will need the [Poedit](https://poedit.net/download) program.

-If you use code editor software:

-1. Be aware that the files support UTF-8 characters and lines are ended in LF (Unix Format)!

-2. Localized strings should be filled only in MSGSTR"", don't change other parts of the file.
+There are two ways to download the .po file for your language from GitHub.

+1. Choose the file → click it → right click the Raw button <http://screencast.com/t/Ziirr24s> → right click to save as…

+The wanted file should be launched in the Poedit program.
+If it failed, try way 2.

+2. Press the ‘Clone or download’ button → Download ZIP (<http://screencast.com/t/XAPfA701o>)

+Some tips

+- Check translated words (if there are any).
+- Don’t translate words in brackets.
+- Please keep the punctuation and capital/small letters the same as in the English version.
+- Translate words in the corresponding field <http://screencast.com/t/J0iHF4CE>
+- Pay special attention to phrases in yellow <http://screencast.com/t/yaW1WjHNHSZ>

 Many thanks for your help!
 It's highly appreciated.

-If there are any issues, please contact us via [support@freedownloadmanager.org](mailto:leichixian@outlook.com)  or [http://www.freedownloadmanager.org/support.htm](http://www.freedownloadmanager.org/support.htm)
+If there are any issues, please [contact us](http://www.freedownloadmanager.org/support.htm) and send the output file via [support@freedownloadmanager.org](mailto:leichixian@outlook.com)